markusberg/lcov-parse/README.md

 ## Formatting

-It will return JSON like this:
+The generated JSON will look like this:

 ```json
  {